29jm/29jm.github.io/_posts/2020-05-24-a-terminal-at-last.markdown

 Here's something I haven't done in a long time, if ever: writing C apps.
 There's a very real difference between kernel code and application code, I think.
 And I suck at writing actual C programs.
 C feels much less friendly to me in this space, I guess in large part because I don't know what I'm doing.
 For instance I've felt the need to make my own string object and related functions.
 C's basic string handling functions are notoriously terrible though, I'm surprised it's the first time I felt the need to replace them.

 Anyway, what does a terminal do?
 Usually, it runs a single program, the shell, and it handles printing its output nice and tidy, which includes handling escape sequences (we had those, [a long time ago][ansi]), line wrapping, sometimes mouse handling I guess.
 I actually don't known much more than that.
-SnowflakeOS has an `exec` system call<sup>[<a href="https://github.com/29jm/SnowflakeOS/commit/6444c76b939975f91c96133118b1ea7dd58ecfe3" title="this is new too! not much work. this one is an actual link btw.">4</a>]</sup>, but no concept of child process, forks, etc... so we can't have that traditional terminal-shell separation just yet.
+SnowflakeOS has an `exec` system call{% anecdote <a href="https://github.com/29jm/SnowflakeOS/commit/6444c76b939975f91c96133118b1ea7dd58ecfe3">4</a>|this is new too! not much work. this one is an actual link btw. %}, but no concept of child process, forks, etc... so we can't have that traditional terminal-shell separation just yet.
 For the same reason, external processes won't be able to print to the terminal, only builtin commands.
-Well _whatever_<sup>[<a href="" title="though this will be fixed">5</a>]</sup>, we just want a fancy way to start paint ;)
+Well _whatever_{% anecdote 5|though this will be fixed %}, we just want a fancy way to start paint ;)

 The terminal follows the same basic structure of every graphical app ever: handle input, redraw, loop.
 Let's take a look at input handling: